$\mathrm{L}^1$ full groups of flows: Tessellations

-Every cross section \( \mathcal{C} \) gives rise to a smooth subrelation of \( \mathcal{R}_{G} \) by associating to \( x \in X \) ``the closest point'' of \( \mathcal{C} \) in the same orbit.
+Every cross-section \( \mathcal{C} \) gives rise to a smooth subrelation of \( \mathcal{R}_{G} \) by associating to \( x \in X \) ``the closest point'' of \( \mathcal{C} \) in the same orbit.
 Such a subrelation is known as the Voronoi tessellation.
-For the purposes of Section~\ref{sec:derived-l1-full-group}, we need a slightly more abstract concept of a tessellation which may not correspond to Voronoi domains.
+For the purposes of Chapter~\ref{chap:derived-l1-full-group}, we need a slightly more abstract concept of a tessellation, which may not correspond to Voronoi domains.
 While far from being the most general, the following treatment is sufficient for our needs.